eonarheim/eonarheim.github.io/input/posts/using-wyam-blog.md

 ## Testing Wyam locally with IIS (or just use the easy way)

-When I started working on this I tried a number of different of local servers to test this, TLDR: just use `wyam preview` in the root directory of our block (above the input folder).
+When I started working on this I tried a number of different of local servers to test this, TLDR: just use `wyam preview` in the root directory of our blog (above the input folder).

 ![preview](images/wyam-preview2.png)